No. 14 Wisconsin weathers Maryland comeback in 61-55 win

 D’Mitrik Trice added 13 to help the Badgers (13-4, 7-3 Big Ten) avenge a surprise loss to the Terrapins (9-8, 3-7) last month and bounce back from a home defeat to Ohio State over the weekend.

-But it sure wasn't easy.
-After limiting Maryland to 25% shooting in taking a 38-20 lead at the break, Wisconsin let the margin dwindle to three points with 11:45 remaining.
+Under normal circumstances, Maryland’s comeback would have fueled a sellout crowd at the arena and perhaps spur the Terrapins to complete the task.
+But on this occasion, there wasn’t a fan in sight because of COVID-19 restrictions in the state.

+“Playing in here tonight this is as odd an event as I’ve ever been in,” Wisconsin coach Greg Gard said.
+“You expect the joint to be jumping and it was dead silent.
+It was like playing in a pickup game.”

-The Terrapins opened the second half with an 8-0 run, then rattled off nine straight points to make it 43-40.
-Minutes later, however, Potter converted his third three-point play of the game and added a 3-pointer for a 52-42 advantage.
+After shooting 25% to fall into a huge hole at the break, the Terrapins opened the second half with an 8-0 run, then rattled off nine straight points to get within 3 with 11:45 to go.
+Minutes later, however, Potter took over.

-That was enough to dispatch the pesky Terrapins, who got 18 points from Aaron Wiggins and 13 from Donta Scott.
-Maryland was seeking its fourth victory over a ranked team, the second in a row after winning at Minnesota on Saturday.
+Aaron Wiggins scored 19 points and Donta Scott added 13 for Maryland, which was seeking its fourth victory over a ranked team – the second in a row after winning at Minnesota on Saturday.

+“We’ve got to start the game the way we started the second half,” Scott said.
+“It’s frustrating.”

 Wisconsin finished with a 38-31 rebounding advantage and limited the Terrapins to 36 percent shooting.
 The Badgers came in allowing only 62.2 points per game in conference play and lowered that figure with aggressive defense that was adept at keeping Maryland out of the paint.